Start typing and hit "Enter" to search.

 Job offer requirements

 You must have an offer for a role with one of the above occupation codes.
-If you are unsure of the occupation code of the job you have been offered, you can use the ONS occupation checking tool1.
+If you are unsure of the occupation code of the job you have been offered, you can use the ONS occupation checking tool.
 Alternatively, check with your employer, who will be able to provide this information.

 Your job offer must be from one of the following: